 Back in my article on using time well I blocked out how I spend my time.
 I spend so many hours at work each week, but also spend a lot of time preparing for work and commuting… for which I am not paid.
 Since my life energy is draining away during this time, it only makes sense to include that time in my workday.
 A little division, and I have my real hourly wage.
-Use this to discover yours (it includes other variables that can be factored in.)
+Use this handy calculator to discover yours (it includes other variables that can be factored in.)

 Once you have finished, you can do some eye-opening conversions.
 For example:

 How much life energy do you spend at convenience stores/restaurants daily?
 Could you spend less and still be happy if you made your coffee and lunches at home?